CEO Leaderonomics & Chairman Leaderonomics Holdings

 Roshan Thiran is the Founder and CEO of Leaderonomics, a social enterprise dedicated to providing access to leadership development to everyone of all ages in developing nations across Asia Pacific.
 Leaderonomics has grown into one of the largest social enterprises and has built numerous impactful ‘social’ initiatives including DoGoodVolunteer.com, DIODE, Dropzone, Leaderonomics’ Club, LeaderonomicsTV and other social work.

 Roshan began his career with Exxon-Mobil in an operational role.
-He later moved to General Electric (GE) and began his GE career at GE Investments in Stamford, CT, USA leading the start-up efforts of a mutual fund as an Investment Analyst.
-He was later drafted into GE Capital’s Financial Management Program (FMP) and had a number of Finance assignments with various GE Capital businesses, GE International in Shelton CT and also leading an integration effort at GE Global Compression Services in Dallas, TX.
+He later joined General Electric (GE) and began his GE career at GE Investments in Stamford, CT, USA leading the start-up efforts of a mutual fund as an Investment Analyst.
+He was drafted into GE Capital’s Financial Management Program (FMP) and had a number of Finance assignments with various GE Capital businesses, GE International in Shelton CT and also leading an integration effort at GE Global Compression Services in Dallas, TX.

 Roshan then moved to London, UK, to take on a cross-functional pan-Europe role for GE Capital Europe focusing on acquisition and integration of operations and processes across Europe and the US.
-Roshan returned to the US in 1998 to join GE Corporate Initiatives Group (CIG), GE’s think-tank, and later took on the role as project manager of global Y2K efforts.
+Roshan returned to the US in 1998 to join GE Corporate Initiatives Group (CIG), GE’s think-tank, and later took on the role as project manager of GE’s global Y2K efforts.

 In 2003, Roshan took over as Director of HR Asia Pacific, overseeing Finance organizations across Asia.
 In 2007.
 Roshan moved out of GE and took a role as the Director of Global Talent Management for Johnson & Johnson.
-He supported J & J’s global emerging leader programme design and implementation and the Global Succession Planning and Performance Management projects.
+He supported J & J’s global emerging leader programme and the Global Succession Planning and Performance Management projects.
 He was also instrumental in driving talent management processes across Asia.

 He has won numerous awards in business, HR and leadership development, including a Global HR award and the Malaysia HR Leader Award.
 Roshan currently hosts his own TV show and also writes a few newspaper columns and has his own weekly radio segment.
 He is a key thought leader in the field of leadership and business and frequently speaks at global conferences.